My Black Gay Life: 3 Films That Helped Shape My Experience, Do They Still Hold Up?

 It’s day three of Pride weekend, and here is the final piece of my series, for now.
 Here we will discuss a few Black LGBTQ films that helped shape my experience.
-Whether it be books, shows, films or the people I was fortunate enough to meet along the way, these people, including the creators of the content that really showed me different perspectives, was so much more valuable than I ever could have anticipated.
+Whether it be books, shows, films, or the people I was fortunate enough to meet along the way, these people, including the creators of the content that really showed me different perspectives, were so much more valuable than I ever could have anticipated.
 These films showed me sides of myself that I could recognize, some I don’t like to admit are there even still, and certain things I can be proud I have overcome.
 Not to mention some very pragmatic and useful information that would turn out to make my experience some of the most enjoyable moments I continue to treasure.

 I hope these articles and this content can be useful to some of my readers, or maybe for some people you may know.
 At the very least you should find enjoyment in some good storytelling across the board and get a good laugh or feel some feels here and there.
 That and enjoy seeing some beautiful melanin.
 Am I right???

 I remember thinking then and now how frustrating Faybian was for me.
-I definitely understood being unsure with one’s self, but dayum!
+I definitely understood being unsure about one’s self, but dayum!
 He seems to push away nearly anything good for him away out of fear of letting people down.
-It is relatable, unfortunately, but thankfully his best friends Greg and Amera are there to provide some tough love after them trying to get him to recognize his good qualities clearly wasn’t working.
+It is relatable, unfortunately, but thankfully his best friends Greg and Amera are there to provide some tough love after they’re trying to get him to recognize his good qualities clearly weren’t working.
 Lonnie, Faybian’s love interest, is much more patient than a lot of people would have been, and I wouldn’t have blamed him if he wasn’t.
 We as the audience know that Faybian feels insecure about his sexuality, that he feels inadequate for not having more/being further along in life, but Lonnie does not have access to this information.
 He’s not in Faybian’s head the way we are.
 When Faybian made it clear he was looking for something real, but then didn’t call Lonnie and didn’t take his call for days, I personally would have moved on.
-But Lonnie was patient, and tried to meet Faybian at his needs.
-Lonnie wants to help Faybian come out of his shell and address his issues head on.
+But Lonnie was patient and tried to meet Faybian at his needs.
+Lonnie wants to help Faybian come out of his shell and address his issues head-on.

-One great moment that symbolizes their entire dynamic is when Faybian is nervously holding himself (a bit of a character tic I finally noticed where Faybian does things that shows he feels vulnerable) before they have sex for the first time, and Lonnie gently has him put his arms down, so he can kiss his navel.
-Faybian admits to Amera later that, while the sex itself was amazing, that he felt a genuine connection, but he continues to self-sabotage, this time because he feels weird about having sex on the second date.
+One great moment that symbolizes their entire dynamic is when Faybian is nervously holding himself (a bit of a character tic I finally noticed where Faybian does things that show he feels vulnerable) before they have sex for the first time, and Lonnie gently has him put his arms down, so he can kiss his navel.
+Faybian admits to Amera later that, while the sex itself was amazing, he felt a genuine connection, but he continues to self-sabotage, this time because he feels weird about having sex on the second date.
 Faybian also has an issue with Lonnie working a lot and having to take calls, even in the middle of dates.
 While this is understandable, Lonnie has his own, very nice, place, and love doesn’t pay the bills.

 Despite being frustrating as a protagonist, for me anyway, Faybian is incredibly relatable in some ways.
 I certainly can, and could when I first saw the movie back then, relate to wanting to solve problems yourself and not want to burden anyone else with them, even if they want to help you and don’t want you to suffer alone.
 Like Faybian, I also understand internalizing a lot and being in your own head, not always letting others in or saying what you really feel.
 I also, all too painfully, relate to not feeling like I’m where I want to be in life and wondering what I could offer someone in a possible relationship.
-But as Greg excellently points out, material possessions, money and qualifications do not make a person who they are.
+But as Greg excellently points out, material possessions, money, and qualifications do not make a person who they are.
 What’s owning a nice car or having your own place if you don’t have any emotional maturity or don’t know who you are or what you want in life?
 Of course, Faybian also doesn’t quite know who he is or what he wants in life, but he’s young.
-Had I been one of his friends, I would tell him that dating, having a relationship or even having fun does not require to have everything figured out.
+Had I been one of his friends, I would tell him that dating, having a relationship, or even having fun does not require having everything figured out.
 You can do those things and they can help you find yourself along the way.

-I would also tell Faybian and Greg that even if Jay is a sex worker, that there’s nothing wrong with that as long as he’s being safe and in control.
-Just like we shouldn’t slut shame for all his casual sex, we should not be shaming sex work and other peoples’ survival.
+I would also tell Faybian and Greg that even if Jay is a sex worker, there’s nothing wrong with that as long as he’s being safe and in control.
+Just like we shouldn’t slut shame for all his casual sex, we should not be shaming sex work and other people’s survival.
 If Jay is able to pay the rent on time, don’t trip on how he got it, Greg.
-Though perhaps it might be fair to want up front honesty about such things when it’s your place and not theirs.
+Though perhaps it might be fair to want upfront honesty about such things when it’s your place and not theirs.
 And even if you’re upset, don’t be biphobic, Amera.
 Greg, and no one else who is bi needs to “pick a side”.
 If they could “pick a side” they wouldn’t be bisexual.

-Despite some outdated issues like slut-shaming (this movie was released in 2009, so yeah…), sex work shaming, biphobia (out of anger, but yeah), I still think that the film is enjoyable, the budding romance is cute and the friendships feel genuine.
+Despite some outdated issues like slut-shaming (this movie was released in 2009, so yeah…), sex work shaming, and biphobia (out of anger, but yeah), I still think that the film is enjoyable, the budding romance is cute and the friendships feel genuine.
 Though the film ends with Faybian coming out to his traditional father from the islands.
 I don’t know how I forgot that Faybian is first gen, but re-watching I can understand, from what some of my friends have told me, how much immigrant parents can expect the world out of you.
 His father was on him about not having a better job, not having a car, and not having a girlfriend (all while ignoring his son’s painfully obvious homosexuality).
 His father physically attacking him prior to him coming out was difficult to watch.
 Faybian deserved a hug.
 Nevertheless, it was good that Faybian eventually returned and stood his ground, finally telling his father the truth.
 His dad didn’t take it well, but at least he knew now and didn’t attack him again.
-And while Faybian and Lonnie don’t get back together after Faybian broke up with him as he wasn’t ready to fully admit to being afraid to living out loud and being ready to be with Lonnie and stop self-sabotaging the relationship.
+And while Faybian and Lonnie don’t get back together after Faybian broke up with him as he wasn’t ready to fully admit to being afraid to live out loud and being ready to be with Lonnie and stop self-sabotaging the relationship.
 Faybian sent Lonnie a letter apologizing and thankfully we got a sequel film, followed by a web series continuation.

 My, My… How We’ve Grown…

 Faybian has definitely grown a lot more as a person since the last film.
 He’s clearly more confident and got the job he was after in the first film.
 Faybian is closer to his dream of working within the music industry, and he’s thrilled and surprised that Lonnie is back in town, after a year since the first movie.
 Faybian has also been sending Lonnie letters and learned that Lonnie is now seeing someone else.
 Both parties clearly still have feelings for one another, but also retain some previous resentments: Faybian for Lonnie still being a workaholic, and Lonnie for Faybian not having let people in.
 The two end up sleeping together after Faybian admits to Lonnie that he loves him.
-But afterwards Lonnie is distant and when Faybian asks Lonnie if he loves him, he says no and that he needs to stay with the person he’s seeing.
+But afterward, Lonnie is distant and when Faybian asks Lonnie if he loves him, he says no and that he needs to stay with the person he’s seeing.
 Ouch.
 However, I feel that Lonnie being afraid of letting Faybian back in only to possibly be hurt again was very valid.
 He did give all of himself to Faybian and tried to be there for him.
 But Faybian wasn’t ready then.
 The situation is sad and complicated, but it’s no one’s fault really.
-Lonnie was wrong to sleep with Faybian after Faybian confessed to being in love with him, and Faybian absolutely did break Lonnie’s heart in the first movie and Lonnie’s hesitation and fears are valid.
+Lonnie was wrong to sleep with Faybian after Faybian confessed to being in love with him, and Faybian absolutely did break Lonnie’s heart in the first movie, and Lonnie’s hesitation and fears are valid.

-Meanwhile, Amera is upset that Faybian would help Lonnie cheat on the grounds that she warned him not to beforehand and that he shouldn’t aspire to be the other man, also how would it make her feel if someone slept with her boyfriend.
-She’s suspecting her new boyfriend is cheating after he said that there are two types of cheating, physical and emotional, and that emotional is worse.
+Meanwhile, Amera is upset that Faybian would help Lonnie cheat on the grounds that she warned him not to beforehand and that he shouldn’t aspire to be the other man, also how would it make her feel if someone slept with her boyfriend?
+She’s suspecting her new boyfriend is cheating after he said that there are two types of cheating, physical and emotional and that emotional is worse.
 His secretive nature also doesn’t help her suspicions.
-Meanwhile Greg is sleeping with Tammy, Amera’s cousin, whom neither want to tell, and he’s also seeing a pre-med student named Reggie.
+Meanwhile, Greg is sleeping with Tammy, Amera’s cousin, whom neither wants to tell, and he’s also seeing a pre-med student named Reggie.
 Reggie wants to be exclusive with Greg, but Greg is clear that he doesn’t want to be tied down and wants to continue to have fun.
-I remember feeling like Greg should just be with Reggie because they seem to have the stronger connection and Greg’s connection with Tammy was purely physical.
+I remember feeling like Greg should just be with Reggie because they seem to have a stronger connection and Greg’s connection with Tammy was purely physical.
 But now I realize that Greg didn’t have to choose and was being honest about his intentions and that Reggie should have opted out because clearly he and Greg were incompatible and wanted different things.

 Disaster Waiting to Happen, and Some Silver Linings